BrianSidebotham/arm-tutorial-rpi/arm013/readme.md

 It reads:

     Use this attribute on the ARC, ARM, AVR, CR16, ... ports to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.

-    Note, for the ARM, you can specify the kind of interrupt to be handled by adding an optional parameter to the interrupt attribute like this:
+    NOTE, for the ARM, you can specify the kind of interrupt to be handled by adding an optional parameter to the interrupt attribute like this:

         void f () __attribute__ ((interrupt ("IRQ")));